CriPstian/java-to-kotlin/README.md

 ```

 ### Steps
-1. Clone this repository and run `mvn spring-boot:run` in the console to show nice banner
+1. Clone this repository from [GitHub](https://github.com/CriPstian/java-to-kotlin.git) and run `mvn spring-boot:run`
+ in the console to show nice banner
 2. Present current project and show `curl` examples
 3. Add `kotlin` support using IDEA